jdisset/gaga/README.md

  - `setNbElites(unsigned int n)`: for each new generation, the n bests individuals will be preserved. (with multiple objectives, "best" can have different meanings depending on the current selection method)
  - `setVerbosity(unsigned int)`: sets the verbosity level.
 0: silent.
 1: generation recaps.
 2: 1 + individuals recaps.
 3: 2 + various debug infos.
  - `setPopulation(const vector<Individual<DNA>>&)`: manually sets the population.
 Can be used to initialise the population at the begining of the evolutionnary run (although initPopulation is recommended), recovering from a save or just switching to a new population in the middle of a run.
- - `setNewGenerationFunction(std::function<void(void)>)`: sets a function that will be called before the current population is evaluated.
-The current population can be accessed through the public attribute GAGA::population, which is just a vector of individuals.

 ### Saving individuals and stats
  - `setSaveFolder(std::string)`: where to save the results (populations & stats).
 Default: "../evos".